 The development will consist of paved parking areas and sidewalks which drain to a series of storm water inlets throughout the development.
-The inlets and piping direct storm water to an underground detention basin.
-Storm water flows to the existing apartment development to the south.
+The inlets and piping direct storm water to an underground retention basin.
 Sediment, fluids, and debris that collect on parking pavements and how they are dealt with can be a significant source of pollution.
 The parking and other paved areas must be maintained regularly to minimize the accumulation of pollutants before they can be washed into the stormwater system.
 Maintenance involves regular surface maintenance and adequate trash receptacles to prevent littering.
 The parking area maintenance SOP is to be used with associated pavements.